 - Think about where your most successful skills have led to high yield results.
 Which marketing cases are you most proud of?

 While your list will likely come to mind over many days or weeks as you make space to think while driving, doing the dishes, working out, or engaging in your hobbies, I recommend you take a moment right now to set a 30 minute “meeting with yourself” 5-10 days out to clearly define your list.
-Shoot for 7-12 options.
+Shoot for having 7-12 options.

 For example, “businesses that need a new logo” is too broad, whereas “breweries looking to rebrand and expand their number of locations” is a defined niche.